3 Registered Nursing Requirements to Become a Nurse

 Discover Your Nursing Education Options

-Elmhurst College offers the real-world experience and personal mentoring you need to launch a professional career in nursing and the health sciences.
-Nurse.org recently named Elmhurst one of the 10 best nursing schools in Illinois, and the College’s Master’s Entry in Nursing Practice (MENP) program achieved a 100 percent pass rate on the NCLEX.
+Elmhurst University offers the real-world experience and personal mentoring you need to launch a professional career in nursing and the health sciences.
+Nurse.org recently named Elmhurst one of the 10 best nursing schools in Illinois, and the University’s Master’s Entry in Nursing Practice (MENP) program achieved a 100 percent pass rate on the NCLEX.

 Request more information today!